cgorshing/mvn-slim/README.md

 ## Getting Started

 As of now, this is being built on MacOSX.
-Other platforms will be tested, but nothing as of yet.
+Other platforms will be tested (most definitely Ubuntu 14.04 and Windows7), but nothing as of yet.

 ### Prerequisites